tjoen/fallback-sarcasm/README.md

 - it does a r2d2 robot-like impression,
 - it gives a remark from the dialog file.

+Edit the sarcasm dialog file to suit your own taste.

 ## Examples
 * "Hey Mycroft, blah blah blah"
 * "Hey Mycroft, start warp engines"